jelenajjo/express-guestbook/README.md

 ## Start app:

-*!First make sure that there is no other app running on localhost:3000*
+**!Make sure that there is no other app running on localhost:3000**

 `node app.js`